King Mob: Legacy

 was edited by Tom Vague and published by Dark Star and AK Press in 2000.

-David and Stuart Wise continued to publish material under various guises including BM Bis, BM Blob and then the Revolt Against Plenty and Dialectical Butterflies websites.
+David and Stuart Wise continued to publish material under various guises including BM Bis, BM Blob and then the Revolt Against Plenty and Dialectical Butterflies websites.Stuart Wise died in 2021.
+Between 2023 and 2025, Dave Wise published five titles on King Mob history for WiseBooks, an imprint of BPC Publishing (details in sources).